Summer semester 2022: First EuroTeQ Collider at TUM

 What is the Waste Challenge?

-2. Which parameters/functions within the whole building-life-cycle have to be measured, transparent and predictive to install an optimized waste management process/steps?
+2. Which parameters/functions within the whole building-life-cycle have to be measured, transparent, and predictive to install an optimized waste management process/steps?
 Improvements for clear recycling and efficient sorting?

 3. Which processes should be modeled and simulated to optimize the recycling and reuse rate of buildings (construction, refurbishment, and demolition)